Whether you’re pregnant, are thinking about having a baby, or already have children, we will help you find the right care, support, and resources.

 To learn more on how to recover from birth, click here.

 90% of your child’s brain is developed in the first five years.
 These years are critical for developing lifelong social, emotional, and learning skills.
 Help Me Grow Ventura County helps you provide the best start for your child!
+If you have any questions or concerns about your baby’s development, we’re here for you!

 As a no-cost service to families, Help Me Grow can: